 The stage is set for the final battle.
 In order to gain a seat in India's prestigious engineering institutes, such as IITs and NITs, you have to get an exceptionally good Joint Entrance Examination (JEE) score.
-More than 10 lakh candidates appeared for the sixth edition of JEE Main and only 2.24 lakh candidates have been shortlisted for the next stage of the selection process, i.e., JEE Advanced, which will take place on May 20, 2018.
+More than 10 lakh candidates appeared for the sixth edition of JEE Main and only 2.24 lakh candidates have been shortlisted for the next stage of the selection process, i.e., JEE Advanced.

 1. Keeping Chemistry Aside

 Most of the students feel that chemistry is boring, especially inorganic and some parts of organic.
 Never let this attitude lower your score.
 This is a scoring section and one can solve this entire section in less than forty minutes, this will give you more time for the other sections.
 So never ignore this subject while revising for JEE Advanced.